If you’re reading this post then I’m sure you have said to yourself at some stage I want to start a coaching business.

 The good news for you is, that most coaches are very poor at marketing and never succeed in building a coaching business.

-As such, you don’t have to be a marketing genius to be considerably better than 95% of people wondering how to start a coaching practice.
+As such, you don’t have to be a marketing genius to be considerably better than 95% of people wondering where their first,. never mind next, coaching client is coming from.

-You just have to be prepared to learn and implement the basics of marketing to be well on your way to becoming a fully booked coach.
+You just have to be prepared to learn and implement marketing basics to be well on your way to becoming a fully booked coach.

 Just being competent with your marketing will help you enormously in getting more coaching clients and building a successful coaching practice.